minox86/good-software-checklist/README.md

 - Use **meaningful** variable and function **names**
 - Keep **functions** and methods **short**
 - Add only **meaningful comments** on your code
-- Add **scripts** to compile, build, start, debug, test and releasing your project
+- Add **scripts** to compile, build, start, debug, test and release your project
 - Try to be [**functional**](https://vimeo.com/97514630)

 ### Database